How to Start a Business in North Carolina

 • General Partnership – A partnership is another informal business structure where two or more people own and operate the business.
 Advantages of this structure are that it’s easy to setup and there is no requirement to file any legal documents with the state, but disadvantages include that all partners share personal liability for company debts and decisions, profits are taxed as personal income, and each partner has unlimited liability (meaning they are personally responsible for all business debts).

-• C Corporation – The final formal business structure is a C corporation.
-A corporation is considered a different legal entity, so like an LLC, you have personal asset protection from business debts and liabilities.
+• C Corporation – A corporation is considered a different legal entity, so like an LLC, you have personal asset protection from business debts and liabilities.
 Advantages of this company include limited liability for shareholders, separate taxation from the owners, and ease of setup.
 The main disadvantage of this type of corporation is double taxation for shareholders (dividends are taxed as personal income and then also as corporate income).

 • S Corporation – An S corporation is a special type of corporation where the company meets certain requirements for tax elections.
 Advantages of an S corporation are similar to advantages of a C corporation, but the main disadvantage is that the shareholders must be US citizens.

-Once you’ve chosen your business structure, you will need to register with the North Carolina Secretary of State.
+Once you’ve chosen your business entity, you will need to register with the North Carolina Secretary of State’s Office.
 Apply online here.

 Small businesses can open in commercial office spaces, but they are usually very expensive.
 A better option is a retail space or shared office space that offers short-term leases or month-to-month leases.
 Make sure the space has the appropriate equipment and utility services for your business.